Blueprints

 and a per-process JWT secret that invalidates bearer tokens on every

-app's auth battery would refuse to boot.
+validation, and the generated app's auth battery would refuse to boot.)

 • Expecting app.auth: enabled to protect entity data.
 The